 Types in Makaira

-Types in Makaira are interesting for those who want to use their own fields as a base for searching and filtering.
-To provide this function the data has to be delivered with the correct type, this can be ensured by using type suffixes which give hints for the conversion which can also be named casting or mapping.
+Types in Makaira are useful for those who want to use their own fields for searching and filtering.
+To enable this functionality, data must be delivered with the correct type, which can be ensured by using type suffixes that indicate conversion, also known as casting or mapping.

-For example, if you want to be able to set filters by the slider, you should choose the numeric type float
+For example, to set filters using a slider, you should choose the numeric type float or int.

-The string handling is a bit more complex as Makaira offers multiple string types like short-, long-fields, or fields with proper names.
-Only the right choice of type will deliver the desired result.
+String handling is more complex, as Makaira offers multiple string types, such as short fields, long fields, or fields with proper names.
+Selecting the correct type is crucial for achieving the desired result.

-The table contains all types with a short explanation about the use case.
+The table below contains all types with a brief explanation of their use cases.

 Custom String Field Suffixes in Makaira